1,4-Benzenediamine, N,N'-mixed phenyl and tolyl derivatives (BENPAT)

 Overview

-- The Government of Canada conducted a science-based evaluation, called a screening assessment, of BENPAT, to address the potential for harm to Canadians and to the environment.
+- The Government of Canada conducted a science-based screening assessment under the Canadian Environmental Protection Act, 1999 (CEPA 1999) to address the potential for harm to Canadians and to the environment from BENPAT.

 About this substance

-- This screening assessment focused on the substance 1,4-Benzenediamine, N,N'-mixed phenyl and tolyl derivatives, also known as BENPAT.
+- This screening assessment focused on 1,4-Benzenediamine, N,N'-mixed phenyl and tolyl derivatives, also known as BENPAT.
 It was assessed as part of Batch 11 of the Challenge initiative of the CMP.

-- BENPAT is a man-made chemical that does not occur naturally in the environment.
+- BENPAT is a human-made chemical that does not occur naturally in the environment.

 - It is used in Canada as an additive in rubber product manufacturing, including tires and hoses, to prevent degradation (break-down) and to increase durability.